-As set forth above, you are UCI's president.
-UCI receives \$9,000, or less than one-tenth of one percent of its total funding, from its contract with the county.
-You have presented no other facts that suggest that UCI is dependent on the county contract.
-Applying the facts you have described to the factors above, the Commission concludes that the operations of the organization are not dependent upon the county contract and you do not otherwise profit from the contract.
+As set forth above, you are the program's director.
+However, the program receives less than two percent of its total funding from the county.
+You have presented no other facts that suggest that the program is dependent on the county contract.
+Further, the funds the program receives from the county are used by the program to pay the salary of another employee, and do not go to your benefit in any way.
+Applying the facts you have described to the factors above, it is apparent that the operations of the organization are not dependent upon the county grant and you do not otherwise profit from the contract.

-Therefore, if elected to county council, you would not occupy a definite and direct position of profit in UCI's contract with the county.
-However, if the amount of the county's support of UCI increases, or the contractual arrangements between the county and UCI would change in any way, such that you would occupy a definite and direct position of profit in the county contract, R.C.
+Therefore, if elected to county council, you would not occupy a definite and direct position of profit in the program's contract with the county.
+If the amount of the county's support of the program increases, or the contractual arrangements between the county and the program would change in any way, such that you would occupy a definite and direct position of profit in a county contract, R.C.
 2921.42(A)(3) would prohibit you from serving in both positions at the same time.